 You can make your content more usable and helpful for your visitors by updating it to provide new information or updated content.

-In this Gizmodo article on Google abusing its power, the original article was updated to include a statement from Google about the content in the article.
+In this Wordstream article on Google Ads benchmarks, the original article was updated to include up-to-date and accurate data and recommendations:

 This provides additional context for the user, makes the piece more accurate, and improves the worth of the article as a whole.